-As you prepare for registration, we expect you will schedule an appointment with your academic advisor to discuss your academic goals and plan for Fall 2023, and to ensure you are meeting degree requirements.
+As you prepare for registration, we expect you will schedule an appointment with your academic advisor to discuss your academic goals and plan for Winter 2024, and to ensure you are meeting degree requirements.
 Be sure to review all of the information below carefully!

 Registration Planning: Get Ready

-General registration will open on Monday, March 27 for undergraduates, but the University catalog and schedule of classes for Fall 2023 is available now!
+General registration will open on November 16 for undergraduates and the University catalog and the schedule of classes for Winter 2024 is available now.
 Be sure to review the schedule and the information below before registration opens.

 Q. How do I find out which courses are being offered and when?

-A. As of early March, you’ll be able to view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar.
+A. As of October 16, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar.
 Also refer to the LSA Course Guide if you are looking for courses to fulfill distribution.

 Q. I want to have a “concentration.”
 Which business electives do I need to take?